g9020/virgo-accounts/program-notes.md

-# Virgo Accounts Program Notes
+# Virgo Accounts Programmers' Notes

-The source code for Virgo Accounts is supplied in two files VIRGO.RSA and VIRGO.GSA.
-The former contains all the routines (plus a few strays) in routine save format, and the latter contains the required globals (^HELP, ^MENU, ^MENU1, ^NAMES and ^SCREEN) in global save format.
+The source code for *Virgo Accounts* is supplied in two files VIRGO.RSA and VIRGO.GSA.
+The former contains all the routines (plus a few strays) in DataTree routine save format, and the latter contains the required globals (^HELP, ^MENU, ^MENU1, ^NAMES and ^SCREEN) in global save format.
+Most but not all of the routines are also provided in .m files.

+Two routines (DESPOOL and XSCOMPACT) have been omitted as they contain code that is the copyright of DataTree (now InterSystems).

-Whilst DTM supports multi-user applications, Virgo Accounts does not include any record or file locking and so is a single-user system.
+Whilst DTM supports multi-user applications, *Virgo Accounts* does not include any record or file locking and so is a single-user system.

-These brief (and possibly incomplete) notes describe the development and maintenance tools, and the subroutines used in Virgo Accounts.
+These brief (and possibly incomplete) notes describe the development and maintenance tools, and the subroutines used in *Virgo Accounts*.
 The application routine names are generally four letters beginning XS.

 E&OE

 ## Standard Utilities, Subroutines and Globals